 Away from the crowds, this facility aims to provide a comfortable environment for those who may be sensitive to the auditory and visual stimuli associated with live sports events.

-Mike Sage, Community Manager at Dragons RFC, added: "The Inclusive Wellbeing Hub represents a significant step towards making rugby accessible to everyone in our community.
+Mike Sage, Head of Community at Dragons RFC, added: "The Inclusive Wellbeing Hub represented a significant step towards making rugby accessible to everyone in our community.

 “We believe that this initiative will not only bring joy to individuals with additional needs but also inspire a more inclusive sporting culture.
 We can’t wait to start using the new hub both on match days and during the week."